 Use the freshest ingredients you can get.

-Start by cutting about 1 pound of cherry tomatoes in half.
+Start by cutting about 1 pound of cherry or grape tomatoes in half.

-In a large bowl, add tomatoes along with 2-3 cloves crushed garlic, ¼ cup good olive oil, 1 teaspoon of coarse salt, a pinch of red pepper (about ⅛ t or less) and pepper to taste (about ¼ teaspoon to start) mix well and set aside for at least 30 minutes.
+In a large serving bowl, add tomatoes along with 2-3 cloves crushed garlic, ¼ cup good olive oil, 1 teaspoon of Kosher salt, a pinch of red pepper (optional), and black pepper to taste (about ¼ teaspoon to start) mix well and set aside for at least 30 minutes.

-We used mini penne.
+Use mini penne or other smaller pasta.
 Cook 8 oz of pasta according to package instructions for Al Dente.
 When done, rinse with cool water to stop the cooking.
 Then, toss with a few teaspoons of olive oil to prevent sticking.

 Chop 8 oz of fresh mozzarella into bite-size pieces.